Being an Australian company, how long could we go before incorporating the Australian flag into one of our projects!

 The are many clever patterns that can cut into rigid materials to make them more flexible.
 For this project we chose a pattern from koFAKTORlab.
-You can find a link to their site at the end of this article.
+Click here for a link to their site.

 This pattern is very intricate and took quite a while to cut.
 It was worth the wait.

 Although the plywood is now very flexible, it is still somewhat delicate.
 Be careful when handling as it will only bend up to a limit before it breaks.
 Here’s how I know this!

 I was recommended a technique to help prepare the wood surface for painting.
 Methylated spirits is rubbed over the bare wood.
 This is absorbed into the wood fibres and causes them to swell.
 Once evaporated, the fine fibres can removed with a light sanding.
 This leaves a perfect surface for painting.

 I then painted the plywood with white acrylic.
 As with any painting, always begin with a very light coating and build the coats up gradually.
 White will form our background color.

 With the background applied, it’s time for stencils to apply the remaining colors.
 We used a PVC-Free contact paper to cut the stencils using the Emblaser.

 The next color to be applied is red.
 The stencil will ensure we only apply red to where it should be.